UF Addiction Medicine (Gainesville, Florida)

 For more information please call 352-265-5300 or email email@example.com

-Martha E. Brown, MD has recently joined the College of Medicine’s Division of Addiction Medicine led by national expert Scott Teitelbaum, M.D.
+Martha E. Brown, MD is part of the College of Medicine’s Division of Addiction Medicine led by national expert Scott Teitelbaum, M.D.
 Dr. Brown is an Associate Professor here at the UF College of Medicine’s Department of Psychiatry, the Addiction Medicine Group, the Florida Recovery Center (FRC), and UF's Pain Evaluation and Treatment Program.

 B.S.
 Clemson University, Clemson, South Carolina